ranerlich7/django-driver/README.md

 This project demonstrates several stages of a django project Each one has a seperate folder

-# 1. user - install
+# Step 1. user - install

 git clone https://github.com/ranerlich7/django-driver.git